Testing the Amp\`ere-Maxwell law on the photon mass and Lorentz-Poincar\'e symmetry violation with MMS multi-spacecraft data: Method and data analysis

-This analysis has been carried for both the modulus and the Cartesian components.
-In the latter case, an inconsistency is declared if a gap emerges from at least one of the three axis.
+This analysis has been carried out for both the modulus and the Cartesian components.
+In the latter case, an inconsistency is declared if a gap emerges from at least one of the three axes.

 Scrutinising the entire data set, we find $2\%$ of inconsistencies for the modulus and $5.2\%$ in Cartesian components; indeed, it may occur that the sum of the currents in absolute values is zero, but their vectorial sum is not, Eq. (\ref{amperemaxwellmod-123}).
-These small percentages have not to be interpreted straightforwardly as an outcome of a foundational test, but rather as the consequence of a mission crossing mostly turbulent regions of magnetic reconnection, and of deploying burst modes for 86\% outside the region where the majority of inconsistencies are found, Table \ref{results}.
-The analysis of Eq. (\ref{epsilon}) is shown in Fig. \ref{fig2}.
-It must be added that our analysis considers a large data set of $3.8 \times 10^6$ points, conversely to previous literature, allowing us to find inconsistencies which might have remained unseen in previous experiments.
-For the application of the curlmeter technique, the shape of the tetrahedron matters.
-Since this method is sensible to the relative separations between the spacecraft \cite{Dunlop-etal-2018}, we select similar and quasi-optimal configurations.
+Such a low number of inconsistencies shoild not be interpreted straightforwardly as a negative outcome of a test on physics foundations, but rather as the consequence of a mission crossing mostly turbulent regions of magnetic reconnection.
+As later shown, the vast majority of the inconsistencies lay in the solar wind which represents only 14\% of the entire data set, Tab. \ref{results}.
+The results of the analysis of Eq. (\ref{epsilon}) are shown in Figs. \ref{fig2}, \ref{fig3}.
+It must be added that our analysis considers a large data set of $3.8 \times 10^6$ points, a large sample size, allowing us to find inconsistencies that might have remained unseen in previous experiments.
+For the application of the curlmeter technique, the shape of the tetrahedron drawn by the position of the four satellites matters.
+Since this method is sensitive to the relative separations between the spacecraft \cite{Dunlop-etal-2018}, we select similar and quasi-optimal configurations.
 Referring to a regular tetrahedron, we employ the geometrical quality factor \cite{Fuselier-etal-2016} on the volume $Q=V_a/V_r$, where $V_a$ is the actual volume of the tetrahedron in a given moment, while $V_r$ is the volume of the regular tetrahedron having as side the average of the separations between the spacecraft.
-We have computed $Q$ for all our data points and set $Q>0.7$ as threshold to the high quality geometrical factor.
+We have computed $Q$ for data points and set $Q>0.7$ as a threshold for the high quality geometrical factor.
 The percentages of inconsistencies slightly increase to $2.2\%$ for the modulus and slightly decrease to $4.8\%$ for the components.
-For the averages of the current ($Q>0.7$) see Table \ref{averages-currents}.
+For the current means, see Tab. \ref{averages-currents}.